frnrbt/ondorse-home/index.md

     title: >-
       Business is a changing world.
 Get instantly notified of any KYC and KYB change.
-    content: "With increasing risks of frauds and enhanced regulatory obligations, access to real time corporate information is key.
-Ondorse’s always up to date information coupled with an asset freeze screening tool helps financial services companies continuously monitor relevant KYC and KYB information and make compliance more effective."
+    content: With increasing risks of frauds and enhanced regulatory obligations, access to real time corporate information is key.
+Ondorse’s always up to date information coupled with an asset freeze screening tool helps financial services companies continuously monitor relevant KYC and KYB information and make compliance more effective.
     actions:
       - label: Request Access to the API Documentation
         url: 'mailto:contact@ondorse.co'